The climate crisis needs better forest monitoring

 Data gaps, method variations, and reporting issues erode monitoring efforts.

-Sensor technologies unlock monitoring efforts
+Sensor technologies unlock powerful monitoring

 Sylvera already uses cutting-edge laser scanning technology to collect this data on the ground.
 We’re now expanding our capabilities to collect calibration data for further carbon pools (below-ground biomass, soil, and others), and to validate the resulting models with direct measurements of carbon in the atmosphere.